To ensure that you can enjoy the beautiful pieces you sew from our fabrics for as long as possible, we have compiled the best care tips for you.

 -

-We read, but didn't try it ourselves, that you can remove oil stains with hairspray.
-Alternatively, you can also try ironing.
+We've read, but haven't tried it ourselves, that you can remove oil stains with hairspray.
+Alternatively, you can try ironing.
 To do this, place a very wet towel underneath and iron over the stain.
 Repeat several times until the stain is gone.

 -

-Please always test new things yourself on a leftover piece first!
+Please always test new things on a scrap piece first!